xerial/snappy-java/README.md

 A file `target/snappy-java-$(version).jar` is the product additionally containing the native library built for your platform.

 ## Miscellaneous Notes

-### Using pure-java Snappy implementation

-snappy-java can optionally use a pure-java implementation of Snappy based on [aircompressor](https://github.com/airlift/aircompressor/tree/master/src/main/java/io/airlift/compress/snappy).
-This implementation is selected when no native Snappy library for your platform is found.
-You can also force using this pure-java implementation by setting a JVM property `org.xerial.snappy.purejava=true` before loading any class of Snappy (e.g., using `-Dorg.xerial.snappy.purejava=true` option when launching JVM).

 ### Using snappy-java with Tomcat 6 (or higher) Web Server